alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 [names]: https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/

-### Don't put people's details in an attendee list without permission
+<h3 id="don-t-put-people-s-details-in-an-attendee-list-without-permission">Don't put people's details in an attendee list without permission</h3>

 I went to an academic conference last year, and was surprised when my welcome pack included a list of attendees -- names, email addresses, and affiliated institutions.